 - Before engaging in a Fairtrade certification programme, make sure to check (in consultation with your potential buyer) whether this label has sufficient demand on your target market and whether it will be cost-beneficial for your product.

-Ivory Coast and Ghana are main countries of origin for the French bulk market, Cameroon growing sharply
+Ivory Coast and Ghana are the main countries of origin for the French bulk market.

-Cameroon saw a significant increase in its exports to France in the 2012–2016 period.
-This increase was fuelled by the growth in cocoa production in recent years.
-Cameroon is one of the most important suppliers of Trinitario cocoa beans in Africa with their sought-after red colour.
-In 2015, Cameroon accounted for around 1% of the total French imports of cocoa beans sourced directly from producing countries.
+Madagascar saw a significant increase in its exports to France in the 2013–2017 period (at an average annual rate of 7.9%).
+All of Madagascar’s exports of cocoa beans are classified as fine flavour cocoa.
+In 2017, Madagascar accounted for around 2% of the total French imports of cocoa beans sourced directly from producing countries.

 Ecuador and the Dominican Republic are the main Latin American suppliers

 France has opportunities for smaller suppliers outside of the mainstream market.
 Latin America plays a significant role in French imports of cocoa beans, but in different volumes when compared to west and central Africa.
-Around 2% of the total imports from producing countries were sourced in Latin America in 2016.
-Ecuador (2%) and the Dominican Republic (0.3%) were the most important suppliers.
+Around 5.2% of the total imports from producing countries were sourced in Central and Latin America in 2017.
+Ecuador (3.5%) and the Dominican Republic (0.6%) were the most important suppliers.

 As much as 75% of Ecuador’s cocoa exports are fine flavour cocoa beans (40% in the case of the Dominican Republic) of Trinitario and Criollo varieties.
 Ecuador also supplies cocoa Arriba (Nacional), considered to be Forastero type but catering for the fine flavour market due to its floral and fruity aromas.

-Imports from Ecuador saw a small annual increase between 2012 and 2016 (by 1.2% in volume), while imports from the Dominican Republican dropped sharply between 2012 and 2016 (by 15% annually in volume).
-This development created space for smaller suppliers such as Peru and São Tomé and Príncipe.
-Imports from Peru have grown by nearly 3.1% annually since 2012, while imports from São Tomé and Príncipe have grown by 83% annually in that same period.
+Imports from Ecuador saw a small annual increase between 2013 and 2017 (by 2.3% in volume), while imports from the Dominican Republican increased at an average annual rate of 9.0% between 2013 and 2017 (by 14% annually in volume).
+Imports from Peru have grown by nearly 6.6% annually since 2013.

 France has a strong dependence on European trade hubs